junxit/us-congress-bills-111/metadata.md

 - 2010-05-19 — Motion to reconsider laid on the table Agreed to without objection.
 - 2010-05-19 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 410 - 1 (Roll no. 280). (text: CR 5/18/2010 H3505)
 - 2010-05-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 410 - 1 (Roll no. 280).(text: CR 5/18/2010 H3505)
+- 2010-05-20 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.